COMPASS Test for Nursing Courses

 - The English as a Second Language (ESL) test

 It should also be noted that COMPASS being a customizable test, universities and colleges can choose the test sections required for them .
-For example, at the Mercy College of Health Sciences, they administer the ESL Reading and Pre-Algebra tests in the COMPASS test for nursing (http://www.mchs.edu/compass.cfm#Pre-Algebra).
+For example, at the Mercy College of Health Sciences, they administer the ESL Reading and Pre-Algebra tests. (http://www.mchs.edu/compass.cfm#Pre-Algebra).

-- The Mathematics COMPASS test for nursing checks if students have the math abilities and skills required to enter the nursing program.
+- The Mathematics test checks if students have the math abilities and skills required to enter the nursing program.
 The questions included here are of multiple-choice type and require them to demonstrate expertise in basic skills, application of the basic skills, and analysis and conceptual clarity.

 - The Writing component includes multiple-choice questions, which require the candidates to demonstrate their abilities in various areas of written communication such as usage and grammar, punctuation, diction, style, and rhetoric.
 While the Writing Essay component checks students' abilities at producing effective and detailed written information.